Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook - Jack Righteous

 • Transitions smooth; final fade applied.

-• If Studio used: muted/soloed stems are intentional.
+• If Studio used: muted/soloed stems are intentional (no “missing song” parts).

 • If uploads used: timing/key confirmed against notes.